Skip to main content

 Stress testing: preparing for the worst-case scenario

-Trading is often easy when the sun is shining.
+Trading is easy when the sun is shining.
 The real test is what happens when the clouds roll in.

 Scenario analysis vs. stress testing